mateuszjarzyna/mateuszjarzyna.github.io/content/posts/how-to-test-time-improve-code-quality-pt-1/index.md

 title: "How to test a code that uses time? - Improve quality of your project, part I"
 date: 2022-05-16T15:00:00Z
 draft: false
 description: "Java has amazing `java.time` package.
-There are few usefull classes like `LocalDateTime`, `ZonedDateTime`, `Instant` or `Clock`.
+There are few useful classes like `LocalDateTime`, `ZonedDateTime`, `Instant` or `Clock`.
 But do you know how to use them?
 If you are using untestable `Instant.now()` syntax - you probably should read this post."
 ---

 Java has amazing `java.time` package.
 There are few useful classes like `LocalDateTime`, `ZonedDateTime`, `Instant` or `Clock`.
 But do you know how to use them?
 If you are using untestable `Instant.now()` syntax - you probably should read this post.